 - It’s respectful of the desert environment.
 For example, all Tucson municipal golf courses and many private and resort courses are irrigated with reclaimed water.

 - Tucson courses offer varying degrees of difficulty.
 From municipal courses, to public/daily fee courses, to private/resort courses, there’s truly 18-holes to exceed every golfer’s need, want or expectation.

 Make plans soon to visit Tucson’s golfing paradise where pars, eagles, birdies, desert plants and animals await.
 Come savor the nuances of desert-style golf and see how Tucson sets up so well for the quintessential golf vacation!
 And be sure to make your guestroom reservations at Lodge on the Desert.

 BTW, Marana, AZ (Tucson’s neighboring city 20 miles North) hosts this year’s Accenture Match Play Championship.
-The dates are February 18-24, 2013 at The Ritz-Carlton Golf Club, Dove Mountain.
+The dates are February 17 – 23, 2014 at The Golf Club at Dove Mountain.
 The top 64 players in the world will battle for the Walter Hagen Cup.
 Since its inception, the Accenture Match Play Championship has generated many dramatic and captivating moments.
-Since its move to the Tucson area, the championship trophy has been awarded to Hunter Mahan (2012), Luke Donald (2011), Ian Poulter (2010), Geoff Ogilvy (2009), Tiger Woods (2008), and Henrik Stenson (2007).
+Since its move to the Tucson area, the championship trophy has been awarded to Matt Kuchar (2013), Hunter Mahan (2012), Luke Donald (2011), Ian Poulter (2010), Geoff Ogilvy (2009), Tiger Woods (2008), and Henrik Stenson (2007).
 Who will this year’s winner be?
 Purchase tickets here.

 The Lodge’s mid-town combination historic and contemporary setting, architecture and landscape makes it an ideal home-base from which to explore not only Tucson’s golf courses, but Southern Arizona’s other recreational pursuits too, a.k.a. tennis, bicycling, hiking, birding . . .